 "Moving Crib Tells Christmas Story," now streaming on the Irish Film Institute's IFI Archive Player, provides a look at a Dublin Christmas tradition in 1963.

-A popular Dublin Christmas tradition was a visit to The Moving Crib in Parnell Square.
-A nativity scene was created using over 100 mechanical handcrafted figures set against a delicately hand-painted backdrop.
+A popular Dublin Christmas tradition was visiting The Moving Crib in Parnell Square.
+A nativity scene was created using over 100 mechanical, handcrafted figures set against a delicately hand-painted backdrop.

 The Moving Crib (based at St Martin Apostolate, 30 Parnell Square) opened in 1956.
-Visitors can enjoy a colourful array of bible scenes from Adam and Eve and Noah’s Ark to the Christmas nativity scene.
-In 1977, St Martin Apostolate relocated to 42 Parnell Street where the festive event is still a popular attraction.
+Visitors can enjoy a colourful array of biblical scenes, from Adam and Eve and Noah’s Ark to the Christmas nativity.
+In 1977, the St Martin Apostolate relocated to 42 Parnell Street, where the festive event remains a popular attraction.

 Produced by Gael Linn, Amharc Éireann (A View of Ireland) is Ireland’s longest-running indigenous newsreel series.
-It was distributed to cinemas throughout the country to promote the Irish language.
-The first 36 issues were produced as single-topic films which were released monthly, followed in 1959 by weekly, multi-story newsreels featuring a broad range of topics, from hard news stories to lighter magazine-style items.
+It was distributed to cinemas nationwide to promote the Irish language.
+The first 36 issues were produced as single-topic films, released monthly, followed in 1959 by weekly, multi-story newsreels featuring a broad range of topics, from complex news stories to lighter magazine-style items.
 Between 1956 and 1964, 267 editions of the newsreel were produced for cinema exhibition.

 To see more of the Gael Linn Collection, click here.